What is Due Diligence in Business?

 For bidders this is a crucial process before buying a business.
 But as a seller the process is stressful too, as all aspects of the business are scrutinised by the potential buyer.

-When due diligence is managed poorly, there is risk of the buyer pulling out.
+When the due diligence process is managed poorly, there is risk of the buyer pulling out.

 Due diligence may be conducted by the interested buyer as well as their related parties such as lawyers or accountants.
 The process normally begins after the buyer and seller have agreed in principle to the business deal, but before any binding contract is signed.